-- I cover my mouth when I cough - I do not visit a hospitalised person and/ or a new-born if I have a contagious infection (cold, flu, gastroenteritis, etc.). - I don't touch the medical supplies in the room, - I don't sit on the bed, - I follow the guidelines set up by the health professionals.
+- I cover my mouth when I cough,

+- I do not visit a hospitalised person and/ or a new-born if I have a contagious infection (cold, flu, gastroenteritis, etc.).

+- the room,

+- I don't sit on the bed.

+- I follow the guidelines set up by the

-"Let's work together to prevent the spread of infection."
+"Let's work together to prevent the spread of

+infection."